Make Your Own Hot Cocoa!

 This homemade hot cocoa recipe is a delicious treat in cold weather!
 Sure, you can buy a hot cocoa mix, but have you looked at the ingredients list?

-Sometimes there are additives that you don’t want and the cocoa is probably not fair trade.
+Sometimes there are additives that you don’t want and the cocoa powder is probably not fair trade.
 (Wondering why you should buy fair trade chocolate?
 Read this!)

 It’s also inexpensive to make your own and reduces the amount of waste you create.
 There’s a lot less packaging with homemade hot cocoa!
 So this is a delicious way to reduce your carbon footprint!